About three years ago, I wrote about a fairly new technology for generating electricity from the waste we flush down the toilet, microbial fuel cells.

 How microbial fuel cells work

-A fuel cell is sort of like a battery.
+A fuel cell resembles a battery.
 A battery contains reactants, an anode and a cathode separated by an electrolyte, and a means of creating an electrical circuit.
 When a battery uses up the reactants, it must be either recharged or discarded.
 A fuel cell does not contain reactants; they are stored externally.
 A spent fuel cell is refueled, not recharged.

 Standard fuel cells require some kind of chemical reaction.
 Microbial fuel cells depend on the natural respiration cycle (breathing) of electrochemically active microbes called exoelectrogens.
 That is, microbes that produce an electric current.
 The anode, or negatively charged portion of the cell, receives waste material, which the microbes digest in anaerobic conditions.
 In other words, there is no air.